 - Check the difference interval

-- Use the root cause analysis ("5 Why's") to evaluate why the test affected visitors' behaviors
+- Use the root cause analysis to evaluate why the test affected visitors' behaviors

 Segment your results

-Isolate the results for different groups of visitors to see how a specific type of visitor responds to the changes you made.
 Different types of visitors have different goals on your site.
 You may find that a change that doesn’t move the needle for most visitors is a huge hit with a certain subset.
-Or, an experience that lifts conversions across the board is also a very bad experience for a particular group.
+Conversely, an experience that lifts conversions across the board might also be very bad for a particular group.

-Dig into default segments such as browser type or device type, as well as custom visitor segments that are important for your business, to consider the following questions:
+Dig into default segments such as browser type or device type and custom segments that are important to your business.

-- Does any segment of visitors behave differently from visitors overall?
+Do any segments of visitors behave differently from visitors overall?

-Imagine that you’re running an experiment to streamline the login process on your site.
-You decide to test a Facebook login and find significant lift in that variation overall.
-But when you segment your visitors by browser type, you find that the conversion rate for visitors using Internet Explorer convert is much lower.
-In fact, the experiment registers a statistically significant loss.
+Imagine that you’re testing a streamlined login process on your site.
+You test a Facebook login and see significant lift across all visitors.
+But when you segment by browser type, the conversion rate for visitors using Internet Explorer convert is a statistically significant loss.
 Why?

-Assuming no part of the experiment is broken, you might start by considering what you already know about these visitors.
-Say you know that Internet Explorer visitors are likely to be older or to come from a professional services environment, compared to visitors on Safari (sometimes linked to higher-income and tech-savvy users).
-Consider whether conversions on Internet Explorer are lower due to that audience’s expectations.
+Assuming that nothing is broken, start by considering what you already know.
+Maybe Internet Explorer visitors are likely to be older or to come from a professional services environment, compared to Safari visitors (sometimes linked to higher-income or tech-savvy users).
 Are professional visitors less likely to log in with a personal account?
 Do older visitors hesitate before connecting through Facebook?

 Use these insights to make business decisions about your results.
 Will you roll out the Facebook login as an option instead of a requirement?
 Will you personalize it for just the high-converting segments?

-Combine this analysis from segments with your other data, such as results from previous experiments, direct data, and indirect data.
+Combine insights from segmenting results with other data, like results from previous experiments, direct data, and indirect data.

-To return to the example above, consider why Mobile Visitors respond differently to your experiment from other visitors.
+In the example above, why did Mobile Visitors respond differently from other visitors.
 Is the Text CTA difficult to click in mobile?
-Does the Pop-Up CTA add frustration on a smaller screen?
+Is the Pop-Up CTA frustrating on a smaller screen?

 Check secondary and monitoring goals

-Optimizely allows you to set a primary goal to measures how successfully your test changes visitor behaviors on your site.
-Stats Engine weighs that primary goal differently from your other goals.
-The primary goal is evaluated on its own so your most important success metric reaches significance as soon as possible.
+Optimizely allows you to set a primary metric to measure success.
+Stats Engine weighs that primary metric differently, so it always reaches significant as soon as possible.
 Secondary and monitoring goals are all the goals in the experiment that aren’t the primary goal.

-Here are a few questions to help you evaluate:
+Here are a few questions to help you evaluate secondary goals:

 To learn more about interpreting your secondary goals, read this article on the five most common patterns in results.

-Here are a few questions to help you evaluate:
+Here are a few questions to help you evaluate monitoring goals:

-For example, if you’re optimizing a signup form on your Home page with a more attention-grabbing CTA, your primary goal might be completion of certain fields or clicks to the Submit button.
-But you might wonder how optimizing this form affects browsing behavior on the Product Categories page.
-If you set monitoring goals on the search button and pageviews on the Product Categories page, you can evaluate how your sign-up experiment affects purchasing behaviors.
-Did visitors sign up and then exit the site?
+Imagine you’re testing a more attention-grabbing CTA on your Homepage.
+Your primary goal is clicks to the Submit button.
+But you wonder how this change affects browsing behavior on the Product Categories page.
+If you track click events on the search button and pageviews on the Product Categories page, you can evaluate how your sign-up experiment affects purchase behavior.
+Did visitors sign up, then exit the site?
 Consider how this tradeoff affects key company metrics and the bottom line.

-Secondary and monitoring goals provide context for the immediate lifts and losses that the variations generate.
+Secondary and monitoring goals provide broad context for immediate lifts and losses.
 They help you guide your program towards a global maximum so you don’t end up refining small parts of your site in isolation.
-Use this broad, data-driven vision to keep your program focused on providing long-term value to your business.
+Keep your program focused on providing long-term value to your business.

 If your test is taking longer to reach significance, take a look at your primary goal.
 Is it a high-signal goal?